-First, alien psions receive a psi power bonus for all psi abilities.
+First, alien psions receive a bonus to psi power for all psi abilities.
 A weak nonhuman natural psion, on the same level as the strongest unamplified human psions, should get about +2.
 A moderately-powerful natural psion, such as a saifth or a kraken, might get between +4 and +6.
 A powerful natural psion, such as one of the Handed, should get +10 or more.